Anti-LM Decoding for Zero-shot In-context Machine Translation: Experiments

 \section{Experiments}

 \paragraph{Decoding Objectives} We evaluate 4 decoding objectives in addition to the default maximum likelihood objective (summarised in \Cref{tab:contrastive_exps}).

-\paragraph{Models} We use three models, XGLM (2.9B, 7.5B) \citep{lin-etal-2022-shot}, Bloom (3B, 7B) \citep{scao2022bloom} and Llama 2 (7B, 7B-chat) \citep{touvron2023llama2}.\footnote{We also experimented with OPT2.7B \citep{zhang2022opt} but found that its in-context MT abilities were very poor.
-The RLHF version of Bloom, Bloomz7B reached a suspiciously high BLEU score of 60 and we suspect data leakage during its training.} All of these models are open-access LLMs available on HuggingFace \citep{wolf-etal-2020-transformers}, with the latter three having been advertised as ``Multilingual Language Models.''
-Llama-7b-chat is trained with Reinforcement Learning from Human Feedback (RLHF).
+\paragraph{Models.} We use three models: XGLM (2.9B, 7.5B) \citep{lin-etal-2022-shot}, Bloom (3B, 7B) \citep{scao2022bloom} and Llama 2 (7B, 7B-chat) \citep{touvron2023llama2}.\footnote{We also experimented with OPT2.7B \citep{zhang2022opt} but found that its in-context MT abilities were very poor.
+The RLHF version of Bloom, Bloomz7B reached a suspiciously high BLEU score of 60 and we suspect data leakage during its training.} All models are available on HuggingFace \citep{wolf-etal-2020-transformers}, with the latter three having been advertised as ``Multilingual Language Models.''
 To our knowledge, there have not been any reports of sentence-level parallel corpora in their training datasets (\Cref{sec:appendix_models}).
 In other words, these models were not trained with data that explicitly supports the translation task.

-\paragraph{Data and Evaluation} We evaluate on the Wikipedia-based FLORES-101 \citep{goyal-etal-2022-flores} in three bi-directions: English $\leftrightarrow$ French (en$\leftrightarrow$fr), German (en$\leftrightarrow$de), and Portuguese (en$\leftrightarrow$pt).
+\paragraph{Data and Evaluation.} We evaluate on the Wikipedia-based FLORES-101 \citep{goyal-etal-2022-flores} in three bi-directions with English: French (en$\leftrightarrow$fr), German (en$\leftrightarrow$de), and Portuguese (en$\leftrightarrow$pt).
 As these are zero-shot experiments, no separate dataset is required to be used as the prompt bank, and no randomness is associated with prompt selection.

 For evaluation, we report BLEU \citep{papineni-etal-2002-bleu} and COMET-22 \citep{rei-etal-2022-comet}, two reference-based automatic metrics.
 COMET-22 is a neural-based method reported to correlate highly with human judgment \citep{freitag-etal-2022-results}.
 We use the SacreBLEU \citep{post-2018-call} implementation of BLEU with default arguments and Unibabel's COMET-22 implementation.\footnote{\url{https://github.com/Unbabel/COMET}}